Liu Wu, Prince of Liang: Fall from grace

 When the emperor demoted his eldest son Liu Rong from heir apparent to prince of Linjiang in 150 BC, the empress dowager took the occasion of an imperial feast to demand that Emperor Jing name Liu Wu as his crown prince in preference to his other sons.
 He immediately agreed, only to be talked out of it by his advisors.
 Yuan Ang in particular counseled strongly against breaking the laws of succession, as the act would set a highly destabilizing precedent.
 Acting in support of their patron, Gongsun Gui and Yang Sheng conspired to have the elderly minister stabbed to death outside the walls of the imperial suburb of Anling.
 They were responsible for nine related murders as well.
 Upon the emperor's discovering their involvement, Liu Wu ordered them to commit suicide and presented their bodies to the emperor, but he never regained his brother's favor and was only seldom received at court.
 Instead, following custom, Liu Che, the prince of Jiaodong, was promoted to crown prince and his mother Lady Wang to empress.
 Afraid for her younger son's life, the empress dowager refused to eat until he was cleared of any charges.
 The official charged with the investigation reported back to Emperor Jing that, in his view, Liu Wu had been involved and that "sparing the Prince of Liang would break the law of Han"; nonetheless, "killing him would deeply distress the empress dowager and upset the emperor even more".
 He counseled the emperor to drop the issue.
 In discussion with the empresses, he blamed the murders solely upon the two courtiers and explained they had already been lawfully punished.

 Death

 Liu Wu died at home in 144 BC after a trip to Chang'an.
 His memorial to his brother asking to extend his stay at the capital was rejected and he took ill soon after returning home.
 He was around forty years old.
 His estate at his death was estimated to include 400,000 catties of gold and an equivalent amount of wealth in land — if true, and assuming the gold was pure, this fortune would be equivalent to more than US$30 billion today.
 His third son was the serial killer Liu Pengli.
 The other four were (in order) Liu Mai, Liu Ming, Liu Ding, and Liu Bushi.
-His mother the empress dowager was at first inconsolable, but Emperor Jing placated her by dividing the realm of Liang into five pieces and bestowing them upon Liu Wu's sons.
+His mother the empress dowager was at first inconsolable, but Emperor Jing placated her by dividing the realm of Liang into five and bestowing them upon Liu Wu's sons.